teo3300/robotics-2022/docs/Mechanum_wheels.md

 With $r_o = r_m = r$

 With a positive angular velocity meaning the actuator is rotating counter-clockwise.

+Wheels numbered from left to rigth, from front to back (front is aligned with positive $x$ axis, left side aligned with positive $y$ axis)

 Kinematic equations in matrix form will be: